amyreyespdx/writing-samples/docs/sample-gsg.md

    cd package_<version>
    ```

 4. Make the script executable by running the following command.
-Replace \<version> as appropriate.
+Replace `<version>` as appropriate.
    ```
    chmod +x ./sdk_install_<version>.sh
    ```

 5. Run the following command to run the script.
 For the target argument, specify the desired installation directory — the script will create the directory if it doesn't already exist.
-Example: /home/\<user>/Desktop/my-files.
+Example: `/home/<user>/Desktop/my-files`.
 The script will do its work in the specified directory.
    ```
    ./sdk_install_<version>.sh --keep --target <installation directory>
    ```